yeukhon/lab/tutorials/terraform/README.md

 ```

 As we expected, VPC security group name must be unique.
 How do we fix this?
-The best way to handle this is to
 There are a number of ways to fix the problem.

 1. Delete the orphan security group manually, then repeat ``plan-and-apply``.